JeeWeetje/iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-device-two.png)

 10. The device is registered, you are allowed to create more devices.
 Unique credentials are created for each device in the background
-11. But afterwards, be sure to pick the 'MachineCyclesUwp'; this one will be used by our app.
+11. But afterward, be sure to pick the 'MachineCyclesUwp'; this one will be used by our app.
 Select `OK` to start the generation of the connection

     ![alt tag](img/UwpToIotHub/vs-device-three.png)

-12. The necessary Nuget libraries are added and eventually you will be directed to a [Get Started page](https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage) for more information
+12. The necessary NuGet libraries are added and eventually you will be directed to a [Get Started page](https://github.com/Azure/azure-iot-hub-vs-cs/wiki/C%23-Usage) for more information
 13. In the Solution Explorer of Visual Studio, a new file named 'AzureIoTHub.cs' is added.
 This provides all logic for the connection to the IoT Hub

     ![alt tag](img/UwpToIotHub/vs-iot-hub-singleton.png)

-The AzureIoTHub can be integrated in the logic of our App.
+The AzureIoTHub can be integrated into the logic of our App.
 Let's do that.

 ## Generate and send dummy telemetry